hakikz/variation-price-display/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.1.0 =
+Code restructured and added new features.
+Please update and enjoy.

 = 1.0.3 =
 Multisite Issue resolved.
 So, Update if you are using Multisite.